The Bankrate promise

 If you’re looking to trade Bitcoin, the good news is that you now have several options.
 You may not even need to open a separate and specialized account to do so, since many major brokers offer a way to buy them.
 (Here are some of the top brokers for trading cryptocurrency.)
 Plus, some unexpected players – PayPal and Cash App for example – now allow U.S. residents to buy, sell and hold Bitcoin, too.

-Each method below offers a different combination of cost, security and potential upside/downside.
+Each method below offers a different combination of cost, security and potential upside and downside.

 PayPal makes it tremendously easy to directly buy or sell bitcoins using the same app that you’ve come to trust with your online payments.
-You’ll pay $0.50 for trades involving less than $25, and from there PayPal uses a sliding commission scale that starts at 2.30 percent for trades over $25 and declines to 1.50 percent for trades of more than $1,000.
-Though there’s a spread markup, you won’t pay a fee for holding cryptocurrency in your account, and you can trade as little as $1 at a time.
+You’ll pay $0.49 for trades involving less than $5, and the fees rise from there.
+Trades involving $200 – $1,000 cost 1.8 percent, while those above $1,000 come in at 1.5 percent.
+There’s a spread markup on trades, but you won’t pay a fee for holding cryptocurrency in your account, and you can trade as little as $1 at a time.
 Ethereum, Litecoin and Bitcoin Cash are also tradable here.

 You can pick up a few bitcoins with no direct commission by using a trading app such as Webull or Robinhood, though you’ll end up making up for it with a spread markup.

-Robinhood takes its best trick – no commissions – and applies it to cryptocurrency.
-You’ll be able to buy bitcoins directly, and will have access to more than a dozen other digital currencies, too, a feature that other brokers listed here don’t offer.
+Robinhood takes its best trick – no commissions – and applies it to cryptocurrency, but it does charge a spread markup, the exact cost of which it does not reveal.
+You’ll be able to buy bitcoins directly, and will have access to other digital currencies, too, a feature that other brokers listed here don’t offer.
 Of course, you’ll be able to buy stocks, ETFs and options while you’re on the easy-to-use platform.
 Read more on Robinhood.

-Webull lets you trade a few cryptos, including Bitcoin.
+Webull lets you trade more than 25 cryptos, including Bitcoin.
 You’ll pay a spread markup of 1 percent on each transaction, however.
 You can also trade stocks, ETFs and options.
 Read more on Webull.

-At Interactive Brokers you’ll be able to buy futures contracts on Bitcoin, but won’t be able to own the currency directly.
-The broker charges $15.01 per contract, which gives you exposure to five bitcoins.
-Interactive Brokers also provides a whole range of other tradable securities, giving you access to securities across the world.
+At Interactive Brokers you’ll be able to buy futures contracts on Bitcoin as well as trade the coin directly.
+The broker charges $10.02 per futures contract, which gives you exposure to five bitcoins.
+If you want to trade Bitcoin directly, you’ll pay a competitive commission of 0.12-0.18 percent of your trade value, depending on your monthly volume.
+You’ll also have access to Ethereum, Bitcoin Cash and Litecoin.
+Interactive Brokers provides a whole range of other tradable securities, giving you access to securities across the world.
 Read more on Interactive Brokers.